Characteristics Of Addiction

 Treatment programs across the country specialize in inpatient and outpatient addiction recovery.
 Inpatient treatment programs offer 24-hour on-site care, while outpatient programs allow recovering individual to stay at home while undergoing treatment.
 These programs can provide medical and mental health expertise to help them get — and stay — sober.

 Cognitive Behavioral Therapy

-Many private therapy practices and drug addiction treatment centers practice cognitive behavioral therapy (CBT) techniques to help with recovery.
-CBT helps addicted people learn how to cope with uncomfortable emotions by growing their understanding of how their emotions and thoughts play a larger role in their decision making.
+Many private therapy practices and substance use treatment centers practice cognitive behavioral therapy (CBT) techniques to help with recovery.
+CBT helps people learn how to cope with uncomfortable emotions by growing their understanding of how their emotions and thoughts play a larger role in their decision making.
 This process helps find new ways to manage uncomfortable emotions in a safe way without the need for a substance to numb the pain.

 Joining a group of like-minded people in recovery can be a great help for loved ones struggling with addiction.
-For decades, twelve-step programs like Alcoholics Anonymous and Narcotics Anonymous have supported millions of people during recovery.
-New self-help programs like SMART recovery offer support, as well.
+For decades, 12-step programs like Alcoholics Anonymous and Narcotics Anonymous have supported millions of people during recovery.
+New self-help programs like SMART Recovery™ offer support as well.

 There are many things you can do to help your loved one through this difficult time in their life.
 It’s important you remain supportive yet firm about treatment.
-If you want to talk to someone about how to get your loved one treatment for their addiction, we can help.
+If you want to talk to someone about how to get your loved one treatment for their addiction, contact a treatment provider for help.